-Many articles and books are available online, but if you need an item owned by the library in print and you live over 50 miles from campus, use the Intercampus Loan form to request the item to be delivered to you
+Many articles and books are available online, but if you need an item owned by the library in print and you live over 50 miles from campus, select UWF Distance Learner - Home Delivery from the request dropdown menu in the item record.

 Books and articles not owned by UWF may be obtained from other libraries by using the Interlibrary Loan service.
 This is free and items will be delivered electronically to you or mailed to your home if you live over 50 miles from campus.

 Review your material critically to ensure that it is scholarly, current enough, relevant, and appropriate for your research (for example, there is a tutorial on distinguishing between scholarly and popular sources)

 Create a rough draft and save it to your H drive or a flash drive, as well as to your hard drive if you are researching from home.
 Making a backup file is always a good idea.